MaskRIS: Semantic Distortion-aware Data Augmentation for Referring Image Segmentation: Method

 where $\hat{y} \in \mathbb{R}^{H \times W}$ is the predicted mask, generated through the interaction between the input image $x$ and the tokenized words $w$ by the neural network $f$ parameterized by $\theta$.

-In conventional RIS approaches, $f$ consists of the image encoder~\cite{Swin,CLIP} and the text encoder~\cite{BERT,CLIP} to extract high-dimensional visual and language features, along with a vision-language fusion module that integrates these features to generate the segmentation mask.
+In conventional RIS approaches, $f$ consists of the image encoder~\citep{Swin,CLIP} and the text encoder~\citep{BERT,CLIP} to extract high-dimensional visual and language features, along with a vision-language fusion module that integrates these features to generate the segmentation mask.
 Training the RIS models is essentially a pixel-wise binary classification task using the cross-entropy loss function:

-where $N$ denotes the total number of pixels, $y_{i}$ is the binary label at each pixel $i$ in the ground truth mask (1 indicating the object, 0 the background), and $\hat{y}_i$ is the predicted probability of the pixel belonging to the object.
+where $N$ denotes the total number of pixels, $y_{i}$ is the binary label at each pixel $i$ in the ground truth mask (1 for object, 0 for background), and $\hat{y}_i$ is the predicted probability of the pixel belonging to the object.

-\textbf{Limited Data Augmentation in RIS.} Previous studies~\cite{LAVT,CRIS,CARIS} have only focused on aligning vision and language features to bridge the modality gap.
+\textbf{Limited Data Augmentation in RIS.} Previous studies~\citep{LAVT,CRIS,CARIS} have only focused on aligning vision and language features to bridge the modality gap.
 Still, effective training techniques for RIS remain underexplored, limiting the potential of vision-language features.
-As vision-language models grow in size and complexity~\cite{CLIP,ALIGN,FLAMINGO}, optimizing these training techniques becomes more crucial.
-Among training techniques, we regard data augmentation as the most promising approach, with the potential to enhance model robustness and generalization~\cite{rebuffi2021data,li2023data,yun2019cutmix,autoaug,randaug}.
+As vision-language models grow in size and complexity~\citep{CLIP,ALIGN,FLAMINGO}, optimizing these training techniques becomes more crucial.
+Among training techniques, we regard data augmentation as the most promising approach, with the potential to enhance model robustness and generalization~\citep{rebuffi2021data,li2023data,yun2019cutmix,autoaug,randaug}.

-Current RIS methods~\cite{CRIS,ETRIS,LAVT,CARIS} employ only simple resizing operations for data augmentations and don't utilize complex augmentations used in semantic segmentation.
-This is due to the fact that the complex data augmentations in segmentation are incompatible with RIS as shown in \cref{fig:augmentation}, often altering or eliminating the referred objects.
-Consequently, these augmentations lead to a decline in RIS model performance on RefCOCO as demonstrated in \cref{fig:ris_aug_results}.
+Current RIS methods~\citep{CRIS,ETRIS,LAVT,CARIS} employ only simple resizing operations for data augmentations and don't utilize complex augmentations used in semantic segmentation.
+This is due to the fact that the complex data augmentations in segmentation are incompatible with RIS as shown in Figure~\ref{fig:augmentation}, often altering or eliminating the referred objects.
+Consequently, these augmentations lead to a decline in RIS model performance on RefCOCO as demonstrated in Figure~\ref{fig:ris_aug_results}.
 Thus, we believe tackling the limited data augmentation problem is essential for overcoming a major performance bottleneck in RIS.